What to Say and When to Say it: Live Fitness Coaching as a Testbed for Situated Interaction: Experiments

 The results in \cref{tab:interactive_eval} demonstrate that the \model{} model surpasses the performance of the other models.
 Crucially, we see a significant improvement in the temporal F-score (0.59 vs 0.50) in comparison to the turn-based models.
-This is also illustrated in \cref{fig:finetune_eval}, where the \model{} model is able to provide corrective feedbacks at the right time compared to the turn-based baselines.
+This is also illustrated in \cref{fig:finetune_eval}, where the \model{} model is shown to provide relevant corrective feedback at the appropriate time as opposed to the turn-based baselines.
 The improved quality of the feedbacks is also reflected in the METEOR, ROUGE-L and LLM-Accuracy metrics.
-Finally, the advantage of the 3D CNN is illustrated both by the weak performance of the \model{} (w/o 3D CNN) ablation and the strong performance of the Socratic-Llama-2-7B baseline -- where an off-the-shelf LLaMA-2-7B model is able to outperform state of the art vision-language models using just the activations of the 3D CNN as a prompt.
-Overall, while there is significant room for improvement, these results suggest that end-to-end training is a viable path towards good performance on our \qevdfulldataset{} benchmark and more broadly on the task of responding interactively to events in the visual stream.
+The drop in both fluency and temporal accuracy resulting from the pre-training ablation (w/o Pre-training) supports the quality and utility of the fitness feedbacks and questions within our \qevdshortclipdataset{} dataset.
+Furthermore, the advantage of the 3D CNN is demonstrated by two observations: the weak performance of \model{} when the 3D CNN is ablated (w/o 3D CNN), and the strong performance of the Socratic-LLaMA-2-7B baseline.
+In the latter, an off-the-shelf LLaMA-2-7B model outperforms \sota vision-language models using only the activations of the 3D CNN as a prompt.

+Overall, while there is significant room for improvement, these results suggest that end-to-end training is a viable path towards good performance on our \qevdfulldataset{} benchmark and more broadly, on the task of responding interactively to events within a visual stream.